fonoster/fonoster/ROADMAP.md

 - Flow control is done with a simplified set of verbs(Play, Say, Stash, Record...)
 - The MC must handle requests from multiple MS(stateless)
 - The MC sends logging, billing, and other events to the Message Bus
-- Must have the ability to discover the File Server and mount the required folder
+- Must push all media file to a centralized location(FS)
 - Must be able to run unsecured code(sandboxed)

 Note: The MC component will not provide with a deploy/undeploy logic